ellenrapps/VidRecorder/README.md

-# VidRecorder
+About
-VidRecorder is a video recorder app that was first published on Microsoft Store.
-This app is no longer available on Microsoft Store.
-The code for VidRecorder is now available to the public domain.
-RIP VidRecorder.
+VidRecorder is a video recorder app for Windows desktop or laptop.